JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 In starting a pause our traces show that message [0x0031 General Status](#0x0031-general-status)'s 'IntervalType' is set from `IntervalTypes.INTERVALTYPE_DIST` to `IntervalTypes.INTERVALTYPE_REST`.
 [0x0037 "Split Data"](#0x0037-split-data)'s 'IntervalType' reports an `IntervalTypes.INTERVALTYPE_DIST`.
 For the GeneralStatus message, the workout target clearly contains an element of OpenRowingMonitor's 'sessionState' object (i.e. verify if the sessionState is paused).

+### Positioning unplanned rests

+People might deviate from their workout plan and take a break mid-session.
+In OpenRowingMonitor this is treated as a seperate rest split, clearly separating active and passive metrics.
+The PM55 ignores the pause and lets time continue.
+Both approaches have their pro's and con's, but the difference has to be bridged.

 ## CSAFE Commands

 Most CSAFE Commands implemented in [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) in conjunction with the [C2toORMMapper.js](../app/peripherals/ble/pm5/utils/C2toORMMapper.js).
 OpenRowingMonitor essentially only implements the commands it needs to recieve workouts.